 Administration and documents

-- Who awards the Erasmus+ grant?
+Who awards the Erasmus+ grant?
+Open Close

-Yes, you have to apply for a new visa in the host country where the traineeship will take place.
+You have to apply for a new visa in the host country where the traineeship will take place.
 It is not possible to apply for a new visa in Belgium.

 Financial information and insurance

-- How much is the Erasmus+ grant?
+How much is the Erasmus+ grant?
+Open Close

-The Erasmus+ grant is intended to help cover the student's extra mobility costs, such as insurance, visa costs and possibly the higher cost of living in the host country and other additional extra costs.
-The Erasmus+ grant is not intended to cover the full cost of the student's stay abroad.
+The grant amount varies depending on the destination country.
+There are 4 grant categories for 4 country groups.
+Check the main page for all information.
+The Erasmus+ grant is intended to help cover the trainees additional mobility expenses, such as insurance, visa costs and possibly the higher cost of living in the host country and other additional costs.
+The Erasmus+ grant does not aim to cover the full cost of the stay abroad.

-Please check Kamiel for more information.
+Please consult the website of Kamiel for more information.

 Yes, this is allowed.

-- Am I insured during my traineeship?
+Am I insured during my traineeship?
+Open Close